-I don’t live in Salisbury or Andover.
+I don’t live close to your 4 offices in Salisbury, Fordingbridge, Amesbury or Andover.
 Can you still act as my solicitor?

 Absolutely.
 Although we like to meet our clients where possible so we can get to know them, we regularly represent clients throughout England and Wales, and if they are living or working overseas.